Antinomy20001/resnet38_pytorch/README.md

-# resnet38_pytorch
+# Resnet38_PyTorch

-An unofficial implementation of https://arxiv.org/pdf/1611.10080v1.pdf using pytorch and pre-trained weight of ImageNet
+An unofficial implementation of [Wider or Deeper: Revisiting the ResNet Model for Visual Recognition](https://arxiv.org/abs/1611.10080v1) using pytorch and pre-trained weight of ImageNet.

 # Pre-Trained Weight file of ImageNet